abbcyhn/m-assembly/ch14/README.md

 ## Appendix A. GUI Programming: Use the Concepts

-- Create a Simple GNOME Program:
+- Create a Simple GNOME Program: gnome.s